-Item Uncertainties Effect if Actual Results Differ from Assumptions/Estimates Doubtful Debt Allowances The Council has made allowances for doubtful debts of £2.718 million in 2021/22 (£2.987 million in 2020/21) based on what it believes to be a prudent but realistic level.
+Item Uncertainties Effect if Actual Results Differ from Assumptions/Estimates Doubtful Debt Allowances The Council has made allowances for doubtful debts of £2.866 million in 2022/23 (£2.718 million in 2021/22) based on what it believes to be a prudent but realistic level.
 The allowances are based on: Council Tax and Non-domestic rate payers - ranges from 5% of debts at bill stage to 50% of debts at Liability Order stage.
 Sundry Debtors including Overpaid Housing Benefits -100% of debts over 1 year.
 Housing Rents - Former tenants 95%, current tenants, various percentages ranging from 0% on debts up to £100 and 95% on debts over £1,000.
-If debt collection rates were to deteriorate or improve, a 5% change in the allowances would require an adjustment of £136,000 (£149,000 in 2020/21).
+If debt collection rates were to deteriorate or improve, a 5% change in the allowances would require an adjustment of £143,000 (£136,000 in 2021/22).

 Item Uncertainties Effect if Actual Results Differ from Assumptions/Estimates Pensions Liability Estimation of the net liability to pay pensions depends on a number of complex judgements relating to the discount rate used, the rate at which salaries are projected to increase, changes in retirement ages, mortality rates and expected returns on pension fund assets.
 A firm of consulting actuaries is engaged to provide the Council with expert advice about the assumptions to be applied.
-The effects on the net pensions' liability of changes in individual assumptions are detailed in Note 43.
-During 2021/22, the Council's actuaries advised that the net pension liability had decreased by £2.641 million due to estimates being corrected, as a result of experience and reduced by £26.202 million due to updating of the assumptions used in the calculations.
+The effects on the net pensions' liability of changes in individual assumptions are detailed in Note 35.
+During 2022/23, the Council's actuaries advised that the net pension liability had increased by £23.839 million due to estimates being corrected, as a result of experience and reduced by £117.239 million due to updating of the assumptions used in the calculations.
 Accumulating Absences The calculated figure is comprised of annual leave entitlement and flexi/lieu time.
 The carried forward leave on the system has been used to calculate the accrual for annual leave.
 The number of days taken in flexi leave/lieu time has been used as the base for calculating the accrual at the end of the relevant year.
-The accumulated absences amount recorded for 2021/22 is £524,000.
-A 5% increase in the accrual would amount to £26,200.
+The accumulated absences amount recorded for 2022/23 is £468,000.
+A 5% increase in the accrual would amount to £23,400.
 This would not impact on the usable reserves of the Council.
-Business Rates Appeals Provision The provision of £3.400 million made by the Council is its 40% share of an overall provision of £8.499 million provision made in the Collection Fund.
-The overall figure is based on a national estimate of 3.6% successful appeals on the gross rateable value, less appeals already settled and adjusted for major appeals that have been notified by the Valuation Office as being in hand and likely to be successful, but not yet settled.
-The Council would be impacted by circa 20% of any under or over provision, but any loss would be restricted to a reduction in resources of £2.362 million before Safety Net Grant arrangements apply.
+Business Rates Appeals Provision The provision of £4.077 million made by the Council is its 40% share of an overall provision of £10.192 million provision made in the Collection Fund.
+The overall figure is based on estimated appeals numbers supplied by a national business rates consultancy and adjusted by officer local knowledge.
+The Council would be impacted by circa 20% of any under or over provision, but any loss would be restricted to a reduction in resources of £2.863 million before Safety Net Grant arrangements apply.